MyDigiTwinNL/MyDigiTwin-federeated-learning-node-setup-guidelines/README.md

 Update the settings as decribed by v6's [node administration documentation](https://docs.vantage6.ai/en/version-4.0.0/node/configure.html#all-configuration-options).
 Some important settings include:

-- The datasources the node is getting access to:
+- The datasources the node is getting access to, for example:

   ```yaml
   # path or endpoint to the local data source.
 The client can request a